 Liquidity risk can be defined as the possible inability of the bank to meet its financial obligations on account of maturity mismatch between assets and liabilities.
-The Board of Directors of Agrani Bank Limited always strives to maintain adequate liquidity to ensure that sufficient fund is available for bank's day to day operations as well as investment of excess liquidity in prudent way to optimize profit and maintain regulatory requirements.
+The Board of Directors of Agrani Bank Limited always strives to maintain adequate liquidity to ensure that sufficient fund is available for bank's day to day operations as well as investment of excess liquidity in prudent way to maximize profit and maintain regulatory requirements.

 The Board of Directors of the bank set policy, different liquidity ratio limits and risk appetite for liquidity risk management.
-Moreover, in every BoD meeting, Treasury Division places the liquidity position of the bank before the board to analyze and take decision about liquidity surplus/shortfall.
+Moreover, in every BoD meeting, Treasury Division places the latest liquidity position of the bank before the board to analyze and take decision as per the liquidity requirements of the bank.